 Are you a Star Wars fan?
 Or maybe your kids are?
-This is one out of this world fun arts and crafts project that I’m sharing today.
+This DIY Star Wars T-Shirts.
+Make fabric painted t-shirts.
+This craft is one out of this world, fun arts and crafts project.
 It’s hard to believe that there is a new generation of kids that haven’t even seen Star Wars yet!
 But, will with the new Episode VII The Force Awakens coming out this December making this the perfect time to get your crafts on with today’s Star Wars Inspired arts and crafts Fabric Painting Tee Shirt DIY project.

 Let’s get this Star Wars DIY Crafts Tee Shirt Project Started!
 This is way easier than you think!
 Here’s what you’ll need.